 Amazon storefronts allow you to show off your entire catalog on one page, split your catalog into different pages and/or highlight specific products on specific pages all easily seen on the product page tabs.

 This means you can adapt your storefront every month based on your business goals.

 Want to bring awareness to your new product?
-Design some new graphics and put them at the top of your home page with a link to a dedicated page on your storefront.
+Design some new graphics and put them at the top of your home page with a link to a dedicated page on your store.

-With some time and effort, storefronts gives you the adaptability of a website on the Amazon marketplace that can help you promote your entire catalog.
+With some time and effort, storefronts give you the adaptability of a website on the Amazon marketplace that can help you promote your entire catalog.